alexanderwchen/chatty-chat-chat/README.md

 #### Other
 - Any other input (including one beginning with a slash, but not exactly matching the above) will be considered a regular message.

-## About
-- COSC 150 - Advanced Programming, Project 4
-- Made by Alex Chen, April 2020